 In 2012, Virgin Blue re-branded and repositioned from a low-cost airline to a full service airline, now called Virgin Australia.
 It is the second largest airline in the Australian market, flying passengers to 40 domestic destinations and to more than 450 destinations worldwide.

-Since listing, the company has continued to grow and consolidate its presence across the market, both through the acquisitions of regional operator Skywest and low cost carrier Tigerair Australia, and also through international alliances with some of the most renowned airlines in the world (Air New Zealand, Etihad and Singapore Airlines).
+Since listing, the company has continued to grow and consolidate its presence across the market, both through the acquisitions of regional operator Skywest and low cost carrier Tigerair Australia, and also through international alliances with some of the most renowned airlines in the world (including Delta Air Lines, Etihad and Singapore Airlines).

 Virgin Australia consults extensively with its stakeholders to identify and address its material environmental impacts, including carbon emissions, as well as supporting Australian communities through engagement with customers, employees and local and national groups.